openshift-fluxv2-poc/platform-team/README.md

 and achieve the similar result with the CLI setup.

 Persona: **Chanwit** is a member of the Dev team.
-Please change user name, or add other users as team members [here](https://github.com/openshift-fluxv2-poc/platform-team/blob/main/tenants/base/dev-team/rbac.yaml#L33) before proceed.
+Please change user name, or add other users as team members [here](https://github.com/openshift-fluxv2-poc/platform-team/blob/main/tenants/base/dev-team/rbac.yaml#L33) before proceed with your fork.

 ## Production Cluster: Source & Kustomization